tomcss/bizhawk-deathcounter/README.md

 The way this plugin works is that every frame it looks for a certain memory location to contain a certain value.
 If that value is found at that location, that means the player died.

-Finding the correct memory location and value can be a little tricky, and requires some understanding and experience using the **RAM Search**
+Finding the correct memory location and value can be a little tricky, and requires some understanding of and experience with using the [RAM Search](https://tasvideos.org/EmulatorResources/RamSearch)

 ## Configuring a game